clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

 Clojurists Together is pleased to announce that we are opening our Q3 2026 funding round for Clojure Open Source Projects.
 Applications will be accepted through the 17th of August 2026 (midnight Pacific Time).
 We are looking forward to reviewing your proposals!
 [More information and the application can be found here.](https://clojuriststogether.org/open-source/)

 We will be awarding up to $29,000 USD for a total of 4-5 projects.
 The $2k funding tier is for experimental projects or smaller proposals, whereas the $9k tier is for those that are more established.
 Projects generally run 3 months, however, the $9K projects can run between 3 and 12 months as needed.
-We expect projects to start at the beginning of September 2026.
+We expect projects to start around the beginning of September 2026.

 A BIG THANKS to all our members for your continued support.
 We also want to encourage you to reach out to your [colleagues](https://www.clojuriststogether.org/developers/) and [companies](https://www.clojuriststogether.org/companies/) to join Clojurists Together so that we can fund EVEN MORE great projects throughout the year.